THE RESEARCH BEHIND

 In order to share these findings and help educators and parents make informed decisions that will enable their students to thrive, we publish books, easy-to-read briefs, and scholarly articles.

 Our SPACE framework for school change is the cornerstone of the work we do with schools.
 This framework allows us to design an experience for students that supports well-being and engagement with learning.

 Kids of all ages need playtime, downtime, and family time (PDF) every day for healthy development.
 Explore our research-based tips to help incorporate these protective factors into their daily routines.

 Explore our most groundbreaking research, findings, and insights

 Challenge Success conducts quantitative and qualitative research at school sites and regularly reports our findings in scholarly journals and other education outlets.
 Explore some of our published articles.

-Our white papers aim to make research accessible and comprehensible – no Ph.D. required!
-Each paper summarizes the body of research literature on a topic, and offers practical suggestions on how schools and families can apply the findings.
+Our briefs aim to make research accessible and comprehensible – no Ph.D. required!
+Each brief summarizes the body of research literature on a topic, and offers practical suggestions on how schools and families can apply the findings.

 A “Fit” over Rankings: Why College Engagement Matters More Than Selectivity